Connecting Students to Agriculture

 In the fall, a team from our office spent the morning with a grade 6 class at Abbotsford Middle School.
 We brought along a Planting a Promise kit to plant with them.
 The students were excited to be outside, connecting with nature and knowing their efforts would bring beautiful flowers to their school in the spring.
 Watch a video of our visit!

 Planting a Promise is a free program available to all K-12 public schools and K-12 First Nations schools in BC.

 Our Planting a Promise program is now full for the school year 2019/2020.

 Registration for your K-12 classroom begins at the beginning of each school year.
 Please contact the program coordinator, Glenda Johnston, at any time during the school year to have your name added to the list.
 After you express interest in participating, a notification will be sent when a spot becomes available.
 Remember, the sooner you sign up, the more chance you have at Planting a Promise.

 Planting a Promise Liberation Celebration

 In commemoration of the 75th Anniversary of the liberation of the Netherlands and Canada’s role in this liberation we will be including the ‘Canadian Liberator tulip bulb’ as a onetime addition to the program for 2019/2020.
-Each teacher that is enrolled in the Planting a Promise program will receive the special tulip bulb along with the standard 35 daffodil bulbs.
-This special tulip bulb will acknowledge and honour those Canadians who fought and brought liberation to the Netherlands 75 years ago.
+As part of a partnership with Van Noort Bulb Company and the Dutch Liberation Canadian Society, each teacher that is enrolled in the Planting a Promise program will receive the special tulip bulbs along with the standard 35 daffodil bulbs.
+This special tulip will acknowledge and honour those Canadians who fought and brought liberation to the Netherlands 75 years ago.